hkasera/highlighter/README.md

 # Introduction

 Highlighter is a pure javascript plugin that lets you highlight the text selected through mouse.
-There is a jQuery version also with customizable options.
+There is a jQuery version for the same with customizable options.

 # Demo
 [Click here](http://jsfiddle.net/hkasera/sdUUD/18/) to see a working demo of the javascript plugin.